• Skip to primary navigation

 • Drumheller Visitor Information Centre: a great spot to start your Drumheller trip and get some information (and a paper map) about the area from the experts.
 Plus, the visitor center is next to the giant Dinosaur so you’ll probably go there anyway.
 Another great resource to prepare for your trip to Drumheller is the official Visit Drumheller website.

-• Extra Foods: because the Walmart in Drumheller doesn’t sell any vegetables we went to Extra Foods instead.
-Cheap supermarket selling everything you need!
+• Extra Foods: there are several grocery stores in Drumheller and because Walmart didn't sell any vegetables, we went to Extra Foods instead.
+A cheap supermarket that sells pretty much everything you need!

 Sunset from Walmart Parking in Drumheller